AppDaemon/appdaemon/docs/APPGUIDE.rst

 logic required within callbacks.

 Put simply, callback constraints are one or more conditions on callback execution that can be applied to an individual App.
-An App's callbacks will only be executed if all of the constraints are met.
+App's callbacks will only be executed if all of the constraints are met.
 If a constraint is absent, it will not be checked for.